after12am/eisenscript/docs/reference/primitives.md

 ## sphere

-the round thingy (as of now this primitive has some issues - e.g. ellipsoids are not working.)
+the round thingy (as of now this primitive has some issues - e.g. ellipsoids are not working.).

 ```
 { x 1 } sphere